HM Prison Lowdham Grange: The prison today

-The Independent Monitoring Board found, "levels of violence between prisoners and, on occasions towards staff were of concern".
+The Independent Monitoring Board found "levels of violence between prisoners and, on occasions towards staff were of concern".
 It said, "Injuries sustained by prisoners were sometimes quite serious and required hospital treatment.
 Assaults on staff were rarer but still occurred and sometimes required hospital treatment".
 During the year there were at least 25 times when a "command suit" was needed to manage "serious incidents".
 Incidents included prisoners balancing on railings, building barricades, groups of prisoners engaged in "concerted indiscipline" and apparent hostage situations.
-The board maintained it observed some incidents and was, "impressed by the efficient, calm and humane way in which the incidents were managed".
+The board maintained it observed some incidents and was "impressed by the efficient, calm and humane way in which the incidents were managed".
 Use of psychoactive substances was "worryingly high" and was one cause of violence.
-Low staffing levels made it difficult to manage prisoners and, "the proportion of inexperienced staff contributed to challenging atmospheres on some wings".
+Low staffing levels made it difficult to manage prisoners and "the proportion of inexperienced staff contributed to challenging atmospheres on some wings".
 The report said, "Staffing was seldom at the agreed level during the year".
 The Monitoring Board was also concerned over how many prisoners with mental health problems were in segregation for long time periods and raised concerns over how many prisoners preferred to stay in their cells during the day.
 The building where most healthcare took place was unfit for the purpose.

 Frances Crook of the Howard League for Penal Reform said, "This has been a long hot summer, and it sounds like Lowdham Grange has problems.
 Perhaps it is time for the inspectorate to conduct an inspection, as only one report has been published on the prison in the last seven years.
 This illustrates how prisons can deteriorate very quickly.
 They also show how important it is for prisons to have robust and imaginative management and careful oversight of staff".

 In August 2022, it was announced that following competitive tendering, from 16 February 2023, the prison would be operated by Sodexo Justice Services.

+On 18 December 2023, the Ministry of Justice announced that HM Prison and Probation Service would take over the running of the prison for an interim period to improve safety and security at the prison.
+The prison would be stabilised by the deployment of a new Governor and experienced public sector managers and prison officers.
+This followed an unannounced inspection by His Majesty's Inspectorate of Prisons in the summer of 2023 which found the prison to be unsafe and failing to rehabilitate offenders.
+HM Prison and Probation Service had been providing additional staffing to Lowdham Grange since 10 December 2023 due to significant staffing issues and a severely impacted regime.

+On 1 August 2024, operations transferred fully to HM Prison Service.

+Notable people

+Following his retirement, former footballer Bob McKinlay worked as a prison officer at the prison.